mwolfeu/cges/README.md

 ## Overview

-To allow dynamic content with a minimum of programming knowledge, components are controlled by a single JSON structure.
-For ease of use, this is derived from the spreadsheet file "content.xlsx" at the repository root.
+To allow dynamic content with a minimum of programming knowledge, components are controlled by a single JSON structure derived from "content.xlsx" in docs.

-As an example: In the building of this project, all changes were:

-- Edit Google Sheet file
-- Exported as XLXS
+Suggested Github workflow:

-- Navigate to cges/docs/content.xlsx in the repository
+- Navigate to cges/docs/ in the repository in a browser
-- Click on edit (pencil) and change the name of the file to YYMMDDcontent.xlsx and commit the changes
-- Navigate to cges/docs
-- Upload the exported google content.xlsx file
+- Download the current content.xlsx file

-**Location:**
+- Modify it locally as needed
+- Upload (overwrite) the xlsx & commit it

+NOTE: To view the changed site, use an Incognito browser as it will take some time before the old assets age-out of your normal browser cache.
+NOTE: When changing spreadsheet content, make sure the spreadsheet program isn't overly "helpful".
+In my experience a copy/paste of file names could result in unwanted changes.
+Ex: A normal short dash used in a PDF file name being changed to a long "Em Dash" which in addition to being a totally different character, rendered the PDF inaccessable.

+## Technical Notes

+It is expected that most changes after deployment will be to the static content on Github in "docs".

+The Nuxt framework uses the common distinction between the bundled static content for deploying and unbundled development files.
+The distinction is important because, while the static site was built to be dynamic in that content/styles/assets can be modified, when deployed, these assets derive from the unbundled "public" directory.

+If the core code is ever modified and re-deployed, verify that backups of all changes to "docs" are also added to "public" as a redeploy will overwrite all static content.
+See Nuxt.txt for deploy notes.

+That said, nothing will likely get lost while hosting on Github as git saves file versions automatically.

 ## Fonts